 In Lefkada, you can find lovely fish taverns right by the sea and surrounded by lush greenery.
-Here again, we can’t help but mention a fantastic restaurant that has well-deserved 5 star rating o Trip Advisor.
+Here again, we can’t help but mention a fantastic restaurant that has a well-deserved 5 star rating o Trip Advisor.
 “To Loukoumadaki” is the place to visit if you want to know what Greek food is really all about!
-From Local Cuisine to Street Food to the most delicious fresh deserts, this place has been described by many as the best, a heaven and a dream come true.
-While you are there, you can also enjoy the fantastic award winning wines of the region.
+From Local Cuisine to Street Food to the most delicious fresh desserts, this place has been described by many as the best, a heaven and a dream come true.
+While you are there, you can also enjoy the fantastic award-winning wines of the region.

 Day Five – Paxos

 At this point in the journey you may think you’ve seen enough beauty for the rest of the year, but prepare yourself, because there’s so much more.
 When you are satisfied with Lefkada, head towards Paxos (also known as Paxi), which is 9 hours away and often described as a hidden gem.
 That is because this island has no airport, so it can only be reached by boat and therefore, has been able to become one of the least commercial islands in the Ionian Sea.
 Still, it has breathtaking scenery with clear aquamarine sea and white-sanded beaches.